Martin Knight (author): Career

 Knight wrote the introduction to London Books 2014 release of There Ain't No Justice by James Curtis, first published in 1938 and filmed in 1939.
 The following year Knight contributed to "More Raw Material – Work Inspired by Alan Sillitoe".
 Knight and John King became friends with Sillitoe and met up regularly in the last ten years of his life at The Lamb and Flag pub near Covent Garden.
 They were sometimes joined by other Sillitoe admirers such as Sean Bean and the meetings became known as The Flag Club.

 "Justice for Joan – The Arundel Murder" was published in 2016.
 Knight investigates the circumstances surrounding the murder of Joan Woodhouse in Arundel in 1948.
 The case remains officially unsolved.
 In 2017, he wrote the afterword to the London Books' reissue of the footballer Alan Hudson's autobiography The Working Man's Ballet.

-Knight also had a long business career starting as a library assistant at the Financial Times and then working for Arab Banking Corporation in Bahrain before founding Presswatch Media now part of TNS and co-founding Precise Media which was sold to 3i in 2005.
+Knight also had a long business career starting as a library assistant at the Financial Times and then working for Bank ABC in Bahrain before founding Presswatch Media now part of TNS and co-founding Precise Media which was sold to 3i in 2005.

 In 2018, I Ran With The Gang: My Life In and Out of The Bay City Rollers was released, written with founding member Alan Longmuir.
 Longmuir died as the book was being completed.

 In 2021 "Cushty: A Romany Life" was published.
 Cushty was an updated version of "Gypsy Joe" written with Joe Smith.
 "Broken Wafers", Knight's autobiographical account of his 1960s and 70s childhood was released in 2022 and in 2023 "Justice Killer" was published, this being Knight's debut crime novel.